thoughtbot/bourbon/doc/README.md

 To pull in the latest changes on gh-pages branch:
     git pull --rebase origin gh-pages

-To pull in the latest Bourbon changes, you must rebase against master:
+To pull in the latest Bourbon changes, you must fetch and merge master into gh-pages:
-    git fetch && git rebase origin/master
+    git fetch origin master && git merge master

 To push to gh-pages, you will always have to force push:
     git push -f